 Although steep, there are adequate railings along the trail, so bring the whole family along to savor both the view and the story.

-Combining scenic Short Sand Beach, dense forest, and cliffside lookouts, this trail is one of the best Portland hikes for showcasing Oregon’s diverse coastline.
+Combining scenic Short Sand Beach, dense forest, and cliffside lookouts, this trail is one of the best hikes in Oregon near Portland for showcasing Oregon’s diverse coastline.

 A great option for rainy, misty days, the forest looks magical when the fog rolls through.
 However, this trail is prone to becoming muddy, so bring sturdy boots.